Margaret Fay Shaw: Musicologist

-While studying at New York University, she returned to Scotland in the 1920s and was overjoyed to once again hear the songs she had heard at St. Bride's, but sung in the original Gaelic by native speakers of the language.
+While studying at New York University, she returned to Scotland in the 1920s and was overjoyed to hear once again the songs she had heard at St. Bride's, but sung in the original Gaelic by native speakers of the language.

 After her plans to be a concert pianist were thwarted by rheumatism, Shaw switched, with the encouragement of Nadia Boulanger and Eileen Costello and much to her family's horror, from medicine to the new field of ethnomusicology and began full-time folk song collecting.
 She realized over time that the study of Classical music had not prepared her for collecting from traditional singers in Celtic languages, whose repertoire uses a completely different system of scales, tonalities, and modes.

 She eventually came to South Uist, of which she later recalled, "Of all the islands I'd visited there was something about South Uist that just won me; it was like falling in love; it was the island that I wanted to go back to.
 Of course, I was not looking for islands: I was looking for a way to live my life."

-While staying in Lochboisdale, she was entertained by the singing of two sisters, Mairi and Peigi MacRae.
+While staying in Lochboisdale, she was entertained by the singing of two sisters, Màiri and Peigi MacRae.
 They told her that if she came to visit the former blackhouse at their remote croft, they would teach her all the songs they knew.
 Enthralled by their singing, she lived with them for the next six years and became a close friend.
 During this time, she recorded a great deal of information about the songs and stories they knew.

 Shaw later recalled, "The words are the most important thing for the singers; the tune is just the carriage that carries the words.
 I learned that right away at Màiri MacRae's; not matter how cracked or awful the voice was in singing, the words had to be absolutely pure, so that everybody listening got the poetry.
 And I thought then how vastly important this is to singers to know that the words must be heard, that they should love the poetry."

 Much of the information Shaw collected from the MacRae sisters was later published in her book Folksongs and Folklore of South Uist.

 Shaw's photographs highlighted the working lives of women in South Uist, who played crucial roles in their families and local economies.